MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-python-quickstart.md

     --name <web-app-name>
     ```

-1. use the [az webapp config set](/cli/azure/webapp/config#az-webapp-config-set) command to configure App Service to use the *start.sh* file.
+1. Use the [az webapp config set](/cli/azure/webapp/config#az-webapp-config-set) command to configure App Service to use the *start.sh* file.

     ```azurecli
     az webapp config set \